 We realize that employment laws change constantly.
 Candidates are responsible for knowing the HR laws and regulations that are in effect at the time of their exam.
-This exam content outline took effect in October 2020.

 The Global Professional in Human Resources (GPHR®) exam is created using the GPHR EXAM CONTENT OUTLINE, which details the responsibilities performed by today's HR professional.
 The GPHR EXAM CONTENT OUTLINE is created by HR subject matter experts through a rigorous practice analysis study conducted by HRCI.
 It is updated periodically to ensure it is consistent with current practices in the HR profession.